rosell-dk/webp-convert/docs/convert-introduction.md

 ### Near-lossless
 *cwebp* and *vips* supports "near-lossless" mode.
 Near lossless produces a webp with lossless encoding but adjusts pixel values to help compressibility.
 The result is a smaller file.
 The price is described as a minimal impact on the visual quality.

 As unnecessary large conversions are rarely desirable, this library per default sets near-lossless to 60.
+To disable near-lossless, set it to 100.

 You can read more about the near-lossless mode [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek)